dmacre/bootstrap/README.md

 # bootstrap
-Code School - miscellaneous projects in the first par of the course
+Code School - miscellaneous projects in the first few weeks of the course